AhStayinAlive/-Social-Network-Graph-Application/README.md

 2 3
 3 4

-# -Main Menu Options
+# Main Menu Options
 Get Friend List
 - Enter a user ID to see the list of friends for that user.
-# -Get Connection
+# Get Connection
 - Enter two user IDs to see the connection path between them if it exists.
-# -Example Session
+# Example Session

 - Get Friend List